Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Investigating the effect of CMEs on PSR J1022+1001

 \section{Investigating the effect of CMEs on PSR J1022+1001}

 A CME is a large-scale eruption of magnetized plasma from the Sun’s corona that expels bulk of charged particles into interplanetary space.
-To assess whether the identified DM outlier in PSR J1022+1001 is associated with such a solar energetic event, we examine its context in a step-wise manner.
-We first determine the outlying epochs most likely to be affected by CMEs, then identify candidate CME events from solar monitoring databases.
+To assess whether \SC{any observational epoch of PSR J1022+1001 is affected by such a solar energetic event, we examine in a step-wise manner.} We first determine\SC{, from the DM time series,} the outlying epochs most likely to be affected by CMEs, then identify candidate CME events from solar monitoring databases.
 Next, we check for corroborating signatures in in situ solar wind measurements, before finally estimating the expected DM excess contributed by such an event.
-This structured approach allows us to systematically test the solar origin of the observed anomaly.
+This structured approach \SC{as detailed in the following subsections,} allows us to systematically test the solar origin of the observed anomaly.